carib/restuck/README.md

 I've been reading up a lot on 2D physics and math for games and I plan on experimenting with different concepts and implementations.
 One example I saw creates individual class instances for each point, vector, sweep/test, and reflection.
 It looks really interesting, but I'll need to refactor my classes first to get the most out of it.

 # The Future!
 This is far and away my favorite project to work on at the moment.
 I mean, I love love CSS3 and exploring all the new tricks and fun stuff there, but anyone who knows me knows that my first love is learning new stuff.
-It's why I survived all the absurd pitfalls littered throughout my youth, and it's what made me a good tech writer.

 Just in terms of exploring new concepts and opportunities for creative problem solving, building this game has been the most rewarding experience I've had in years.